-A dental flipper is a small removable denture, and it is just ONE design of partial plate.
-Flipper teeth usually replace only one or two teeth.
+A dental flipper is a small removable denture to replace one or two front teeth, and it is just ONE design of partial plate.
+Flipper teeth usually replace only a few teeth, not more than 3 teeth.
 A dental flipper is mostly made up of a pink acrylic plate that fits up into the roof of your mouth (your palate).
 The name "flipper" is a north american expression.
 It refers to the fact that the shape of the acrylic palate on the denture sometimes resembles a small flipper on a dolphin; Also, it's possible to "flip" the little plate out of position with your tongue.

 "Dental flipper" and "partial plate" can mean exactly the same thing, but the words "partial plate" are really a more general expression meaning any denture that replaces some teeth rather than all the teeth.

 Let's take a closer look at why you might want one.
-After all, it doesn't sound very attractive, does it!
+After all, having an acrylic plate in the roof of your mouth doesn't sound very attractive, does it!

 Imagine you need to have a front tooth taken out.
 Maybe you had an accident of some sort; the tooth is broken, and it can't be fixed.
 Or it's infected and a root canal won't work.

 Whatever the reason, you're looking at losing a front tooth, and you want something to replace it, like yesterday!
 We call this an immediate replacement, because the bad tooth is replaced with something at the same appointment, so you never have to walk around with a gap.

 Exactly what type of replacement depends on what your dentist plans to do long-term.
 The usual options for a missing front tooth are either

 With each of these options, it's important to understand that the "new tooth" you get on the day your real tooth is removed is only a temporary solution.
 It will fill the gap left by the missing tooth, but as the gum heals up it changes shape.

 At some point down the line, when it's all healed, you will need a more permanent tooth.